 For instance, most people with moderate to severe COPD experience shortness of breath and coughing.
 This may make it difficult to walk any distance or lift objects reliably, which would make working any physical job difficult.
 This could also make it difficult to clean the home, cook, or even walk to the bathroom, which would further explain your need for assistance.

 If the lasting symptoms of your stroke make working life and daily life painful or more difficult, Social Security is more likely to approve you for benefits.

 Step Two: Get test results confirming the severity of your condition.

 While some people with COPD experience crippling side effects, others continue to function rather normally and may not even know they have it.
-This means, when applying for benefits, it is important to provide the SSA with as much physical evidence as possible to show that your COPD prevents you from living your normal life.
+This means, when applying for SSDI, it is important to provide the SSA with as much physical evidence as possible to show that your COPD prevents you from living your normal life.

 The best types of evidence you can provide for COPD are spirometry tests (determine your lung capacity), DLCO tests (measure how much oxygen your blood can carry), oxygen saturation tests, and imaging scans of the lungs.
 If your results show a severe obstruction of your breathing in relation to your age, weight and height, you may qualify for disability via the “Blue Book”, the SSA’s disability guidebook.

 If your diagnosis does not fit the Blue Book listing, this doesn’t mean you are disqualified from receiving disability benefits — you can still get your application approved by providing enough supporting evidence.

 Step Three: Gather tax info, work history, and prepare to fill out the application.

 Before applying for SSDI, you should prepare as much information about your life and history as possible.
 Two of the most important additional documents you must provide on your application are a) your tax information, and b) your past work history.